The Tomorrow Show: Retooling the format: 90 minutes, studio audience, Rona Barrett

-Tomorrow Coast to Coast
+Barrett walks off and returns, Tomorrow Coast to Coast

 The relationship between the two co-hosts soon turned into an open feud; in late December 1980, Barrett even walked off the show as a result of Snyder refusing to "throw it to her" by not introducing her entertainment segment during a Tomorrow taping.
 By early January 1981, Barrett was persuaded to return to the show whose name was changed to Tomorrow Coast to Coast with an adapted instrumental version of Dan Hartman's "Relight My Fire" as its new opening theme.
 Executive producer Ailes' plan was to make Tomorrow Coast to Coast into a talk-variety show and build up its audience by slotting regular, reoccurring features into it when viewers can expect to see them.

 The network wanted the show to attract younger viewers and thus started booking younger musical and entertainment acts for interviews followed by performances.
 They would on occasion cross over into bizarre territory such as a March 1981 appearance by the punk band Plasmatics during which lead singer Wendy O. Williams sledgehammered a TV set in the studio during their performance.
 The TV's explosion disrupted a live broadcast of NBC Nightly News with anchor John Chancellor being produced in a studio two floors above them.
 Snyder himself referred to this occurrence when interviewing Williams during the band's May 1981 follow-up appearance in which she spray-painted and later blew up a Chevrolet Nova with a lit firecracker.

 As revealed in the January 2018-released FBI files on Roger Ailes, during the same early 1981 period, recently inaugurated U.S. president Ronald Reagan's would-be assassin John Hinckley Jr. was found in possession of a pair of tickets to the March 2, 1981 taping of Tomorrow Coast to Coast.
 The FBI files further reveal that on April 3, 1981—four days after Hinckley's attempt on Reagan's life—Ailes was interviewed by FBI agents who were particularly interested in whether the March 2 show guest list featured either Jodie Foster or Robert De Niro due to Hinckley's by-then known obsession with the two Taxi Driver stars.
 The files reveal that Ailes provided information about the March 2 Tomorrow Coast to Coast guests being comedian Pat Cooper, Mafia expert and former NYPD detective Ralph Salerno, and singer Leo Sayer; the FBI agents were further given a videotape of the March 2 show but were unable to confirm Hinckley's presence at said taping of the show.

 "Weird Al" Yankovic's first television appearance was on the April 21, 1981 installment of the show, where he performed "Another One Rides the Bus".
 In June 1981, Irish rock band U2's first American television appearance took place on Tomorrow Coast to Coast.